As the ever quotable Oscar Wilde wrote, a cynic knows the price of everything and the value of nothing.

 The car has shrunk during my ownership.
 In 1996 it seemed almost as big as it was when launched – at 4.89 metres long it is marginally longer than an XJ-S although, in its favour, you can fit at least one reasonably sized adult into the back of the Citroen.
 Now, however, it often looks quite compact parked next to something modern.

 There is a certain type of enthusiast, come to think of it maybe the sort who buys a Morgan, who considers the SM far too clever for its own good.
 I know what they mean, but I find that attitude unfair.
-It was launched by a very different company to the Citroën of today, and they were genuinely trying to implement technological improvements in order to improve their cars, not as a gimmicky selling point.
+It was launched by a very different company to the Citroën of today, and they were genuinely trying to implement technological innovations in order to improve their cars, not as a gimmicky selling point.
 Old Citroën was a bit aloof, suggesting a certain intellectual rigour and, often, journalists were a bit in awe of them.

 Initially the car had fantastic reviews but, after a few years, once news got round of the car’s timing chains disgracing themselves, the journalistic consensus became that it was probably more trouble than it was worth and, for many, this seems to have stuck.
 On the other hand, racing journalist Denis Jenkinson, who one might have thought would have found it a bit effete, was a great admirer of the car.
 There is still much about the SM that is relevant today.
 When new it was criticised for the lack of feel to its steering and, indeed, there is no actual feedback at all.
 But although they might find the immediacy disconcerting, with two turns lock to lock and a 10.5 m turning circle, I doubt many modern drivers would worry about the lack of feel.
 And, anyway, it still manages to tell you what it’s doing in its own way.